 - All parties must submit a Confidential Settlement Statement to the Multi-Door Division at least 30 days in advance of the scheduled mediation date (CivilCSS@dcsc.gov)

 - Mediation sessions are held Monday through Friday at 1:30 pm in the Multi-Door Dispute Resolution Division, Court Building C, 410 E Street N.W., Second Floor.

 - Cases are allotted up to two hours to mediate.

 - f you reach an agreement during Jury Demand mediation, the mediator or attorneys may write the agreement on a form provided by the court.
 The agreement may include payment schedules for past due rent, move out dates, and/or housing code repairs.
 The parties are given a stamped copy of the agreement.
-The Program Manager submits the original to the Landlord & Tenant Branch Supervisor.
+The Case Manager submits the original to the Landlord & Tenant Branch Supervisor.